moorepants/learn-multibody-dynamics/eom.rst

 form in [Kane1985]_.
 The dynamical differential equations can only be formed with respect to an `inertial reference frame`_.
 An inertial reference frame is one that is not accelerating, or can be assumed not to be with respect to the motion of the bodies of interest.
-An inertial referene frame is one, where Newton's First Law holds, i.e. objects at rest stay at rest unless an external force acts on them.
+An inertial reference frame is one, where Newton's First Law holds, i.e. objects at rest stay at rest unless an external force acts on them.

 .. _inertial reference frame: https://en.wikipedia.org/wiki/Inertial_frame_of_reference

-:math:`\bar{F}^*_r` is always linear in the time derivatives of the generalized speeds and contains velocity dependent terms such as the centripal and Coriolis forces and the rotational velocity coupling terms.
+:math:`\bar{F}^*_r` is always linear in the time derivatives of the generalized speeds and contains velocity dependent terms such as the centripetal and Coriolis forces and the rotational velocity coupling terms.
 Dynamics texts will often present it in this form, showing the linear nature: